Legal Support Services

 |Hispanic or Latino||151|

-Americans aren’t the only ones with an interest in Legal Support.
+Legal Support appeals to people across the globe.
 About 1.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia